 Low income homeowners can apply for a rate rebate for 2020/21, applications close 30 June 2021.

 How is my rebate worked out?

-The rates rebate scheme can reduce your rates by up to $620 this depends on your income, number of dependants and how much your rates are.
+With the rates rebate scheme you could get up to $655 off your rates bill, this depends on your income, number of dependants and how much your rates are.

 A rebate must be claimed during the current rate year, rebates cannot be claimed for past rate years.
 You must apply each year for your rebate.

 - the person who pays the rates on the property that's your home

 - listed as the ratepayer on our Rating Information Database (RID)